kiryha/computer_science/README.md

-# Compute Science in Simpe Term
+# Compute Science in Simpe Terms

 This project is an educational animation series based on Computer Science book.